stamarty/CSharp-Exercize/README.md

 - **lc_JewelsAndStones** - Check contents of string J against contents of string S. Returns number of times elements of J appear in elements of S.

+- **lc_NRepeatedElements2NArray** - returns the value that is duplicated within the array.
+Uses a HashSet to look for duplicates.

 - **lc_PalindromeCheck** - checks for palindrome in any combination of letters or digits.
 Punctuation, case and whitespace are ignored.

 - **cci_ReverseString** - reverses a string entered as a parameter.
 There are two method signatures in the class, one returns the string reversed, the other writes the string reversed to console.